Program Website: https://utep.uchicago.edu

 Where to Begin

-Undergraduate students interested in the BA/MAT program should begin by discussing this option with their College adviser as well as speaking with Diane New-Hardy, UChicago UTEP recruiting and admissions coordinator.
+Undergraduate students interested in the BA/MAT program should begin by discussing this option with their College adviser as well as speaking with Diane Wright, UChicago UTEP student services administrator and recruiter/admissions coordinator.
 The purposes of these discussions are to ensure that interested students are far enough along in their undergraduate program to complete the major requirements for the BA (with the exception of a BA thesis, if required) by the end of the third year in the College and to ensure that core course requirements for UTEP have also been met.

 Interested students are advised to begin these discussions with their College adviser in the Spring Quarter of their second year in the College to determine feasibility of the program before applying to the joint program in the Autumn Quarter of the third year.
 Prior to application, students must meet with the College adviser again to fill out the eligibility worksheet provided by the College as part of the application process.